maxmelo1/ComputerVisionPython/README.md

-# ComputerVisionPython
+# Computer Vision using Python

-Computer Vision example algorithms
+Computer Vision example algorithms both with Pytorch and Tensorflow